EDS430 Environment and Development Studies for and by PhD Students

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

-The course will be based on a series of 8 seminars.
+The course will be based on a series of 8-10 seminars (two hours each).

 Lectures will take place in September, October and November.